 The Minister Ley’s Dept is fully aware a subsequent independent Ground Penetrating Radar survey found seventy-three areas of disturbed soil most likely to be associated with unmarked grave shafts and/or funerary burial urns.
 They are also aware of the Shoalhaven Council decision to apply for an Excavation Permit and the distress this is causing.

-Our understanding, as at Octoberr 2021 is that after well over a year a response has been received and that the JLALC’s lawyers are examining it.
+Our understanding, as at November 2022, is that after well over two years a response has never been received.